 I’ve said it before, I’m really not the world’s best cook… but honestly… after making this dinner I felt like Masterchef Of All Time.
 It was bloody amazing, even if I do say so myself!
-My husband is a far better cook than me, and I’m used to him being the one producing all the fancy, impressive stuff while I churn out the ‘family meals’ that might taste nice, but lack the ‘wow’ factor.
 This little gem of a recipe has the best of both worlds.
 It’s in every way an easy family meal – quick to cook, a doddle to make, wholesome and best of all, cooked in one pot so no faffing around and hardly any washing up.
 But it dazzles like a gourmet meal – out of this world flavours (creamy, spiced rice, lentils & veg scattered with aromatic herbs, toasted seeds & cut through with zingy brown butter and tangy yogurt), a beautiful range of textures (soft rice with crisp herbs, crunchy seeds and silky yogurt) and it looks gorgeous on the plate too.
-As an added bonus, it’s also insanely nutritious, vegetarian, gluten-free, and can very easily be adapted to be dairy-free too (see below).
+As an added bonus, it’s also insanely nutritious, vegetarian, gluten-free, and can very easily be adapted to be dairy-free/vegan too (see below).
 It’s a hands down winner as far as I’m concerned.

 It’s one of the recipes from Claire Thomson’s The Five O’Clock Apron: Proper Food for Modern Families.
 I bought this superstar of a family cookbook recently after seeing it recommended and raved about all over the place.
 Claire is a professional chef and mum of three, and according to the blurb, “On a mission to inspire parents stuck in a teatime rut [and] inspire and invigorate the concept of family cookery”.
 Recognising that when feeding families it’s “essential that the food is nutritious, delicious and relatively easy to produce,” her key principle is to forget about ‘children’s food’ (“Having to cook separate food for children is laborious and unnecessary”) and to feed them exactly the same adventurous, delicious food that we want to eat, and will eat, ourselves (“Smiley-faced food is ridiculous – food should look like food.
 Make food interesting and children will then be interested in it.”)
 The book is chock full of amazing and simple recipes that take very little effort but pack a serious punch.
 I love it.
 Buy it.

-Needless to say, the whole family, including 11 year old Joe and 18 month old Huey, absolutely loved it and everyone asked for more.
+Needless to say, the whole family, including the kids, absolutely loved it and everyone asked for more.
 Zero leftovers.
 Immediate winner of family meal of the year!

 PUMPKIN, LENTIL, ALLSPICE & APRICOT PILAF